A note on cubic fourfolds containing several planes: Introduction

 \section{Introduction}

-The aim of this note is to study the geometry of cubic fourfolds containing two (and more) planes.
+The aim of this note is to study the geometry of smooth, complex cubic fourfolds containing two (and more) planes.
 There are three cases to consider: \begin{enumerate} \item The two planes are disjoint; \item The two planes meet in a point; \item The two planes meet along a line. \end{enumerate} These $18$-dimensional families form three irreducible divisors in the Hassett divisor $C_8$ of cubic fourfolds containing a plane.
-It is conjectured that the very general cubic fourfold containing a plane is irrational, see \cite{hassettratio} for a survey on the rationality question for cubic fourfolds.
+It is conjectured that a very general member of the family of cubic fourfolds containing a plane is irrational, see \cite{hassettratio} for a survey on the rationality question for cubic fourfolds.
 However, if a cubic fourfold contains two disjoint planes, it is easily seen to be rational.
 As the families of cubic fourfolds containing two planes meeting in a point or a line both contain the family of Eckardt cubic fourfolds, the very general member of each of these families is conjectured to be irrational, see \cite{maxalglaza} for a detailed study of Eckardt cubic fourfolds with respect to rationality questions.

 To a smooth cubic fourfold $X$ containing a plane $P \subset X$, one associates a certain twisted K3 surface $S_P$ with a Brauer class $\alpha_P \in \Br(S_P)[2]$.
 By a theorem of Kuznetsov \cite[Thm.\ 4.3]{kuz4fold}, refined by Moschetti \cite[Thm.\ 1.2]{moschetti}, there is an equivalence